 Director of Special Education and Student Services, Albemarle County Public Schools, 401 McIntire Road, Charlottesville, VA 22902, 434-296-5885

-as the Compliance Officer responsible for identifying, investigating, preventing and remedying prohibited discrimination for students.
-Complaints of discrimination by employees may be made to
+as the EO Officer responsible for identifying, investigating, preventing and remedying prohibited discrimination for students.
+Complaints of discrimination by employees or applicants may be made to

 Director of Human Resources, 401 McIntire Road, Charlottesville, VA 22902, 434-296-5827

-The Compliance Officer shall
+The EO Officer

-receive reports or complaints of discrimination;
+receives reports or complaints of discrimination;

-conduct or oversee the investigation of any alleged discrimination;
+conducts or oversees the investigation of any alleged discrimination;

-assess the training needs of the school division in connection with this policy;
+assesses the training needs of the school division in connection with this policy;

-arrange necessary training to achieve compliance with this policy; and
+arranges necessary training to achieve compliance with this policy; and

-ensure that any discrimination investigation is conducted by an impartial investigator who is trained in the requirements of equal employment opportunity, and has the authority to protect the alleged victim and others during the investigation.
+ensures that any discrimination investigation is conducted by an impartial investigator who is trained in the requirements of equal employment opportunity, and has the authority to protect the alleged victim and others during the investigation.

 Retaliation

 Retaliation against employees who report discrimination or participate in the related proceedings is prohibited.
-The school division shall take appropriate action against any employee who retaliates against another employee or candidate for employment who reports alleged discrimination or participates in related proceedings.
-The Compliance Officer will inform persons who make complaints, who are the subject of complaints, and who participate in investigations of how to report any subsequent problems.
+The school division takes appropriate action against any employee who retaliates against another employee or candidate for employment who reports alleged discrimination or participates in related proceedings.
+The EO Officer informs persons who make complaints, who are the subject of complaints, and who participate in investigations of how to report any subsequent problems.

 Right to Alternative Complaint Procedure

-Nothing in this policy shall deny the right of any individual to pursue other avenues of recourse to address concerns relating to prohibited discrimination including initiating civil action, filing a complaint with outside agencies or seeking redress under state or federal law.
+Nothing in this policy denies the right of any individual to pursue other avenues of recourse to address concerns relating to prohibited discrimination including initiating civil action, filing a complaint with outside agencies, or seeking redress under state or federal law.

 Prevention and Notice of Policy

-Training to prevent discrimination should be included in employee orientations and in-service training.
+Training to prevent discrimination is included in employee orientations and in-service training.

-This policy shall be (1) displayed in prominent areas of each division building in a location accessible to school personnel, and (2) included in employee handbooks.
-All employees shall be notified annually of the names and contact information of the Compliance Officers.
+This policy is (1) displayed in prominent areas of each division building in a location accessible to school personnel, and (2) included in employee handbooks.
+All employees are notified annually of the names and contact information of the EO Officers.

 False Charges

-Employees who knowingly make false charges of discrimination shall be subject to disciplinary action.
+Employees who knowingly make false charges of discrimination are subject to disciplinary action.

 Adopted: July 1, 1993